 The connection between medication and hair loss is easy to diagnose.
 Usually the hair grows back after discontinuing the drug or switching to another one,.

-Contrarily to alopecia areata, this condition does not lead to permanent hair loss.
-You can support hair growth by using a special shampoo and adjusting your diet.
-Patience, however, will be your best ally to recover your lost hair in this scenario.
+Contrary to androgenetic alopecia, this condition does not lead to permanent hair loss.
+You can support hair growth by using a special shampoo and changing your diet.
+Patience, however, will be your best ally to recover your lost hair in this case.

-So, if you also suffer from an irreversible hair loss, modern hair surgery techniques are finally here to help you.
+So, if you also suffer from an irreversible form of hair loss, modern hair surgery techniques are finally here to help you.
 Interested?
-Then don’t hesitate to call our team of experts who will happily answer all your questions.
+Then don’t wait to call our team of experts who will happily answer all your questions.